California to get heavy snow, rain from latest spring storm - NewsBreak

 California to get heavy snow, rain from latest spring storm

 SACRAMENTO, Calif.
-(AP) — Winter storm warnings are set to start going into effect along California’s mountainous eastern spine as a new cold front approaches....kmph.com

-SACRAMENTO, Calif.
-(AP) — Winter storm warnings are set to start going into effect along California’s mountainous eastern spine as a new cold front approaches....kmph.com
+(AP) — Winter storm warnings were set to start going into effect along California’s mountainous eastern spine Wednesday as a new cold front approached.

+The system is the latest in a series of spring storms that has followed a dry winter that left California deep in drought.

+Widespread rain, heavy mountain snow and periods of gusty winds were predicted to begin Wednesday afternoon and last into Friday, possibly spreading showers down into Southern California, the National Weather Service said.

 Comments / 0